-WASHINGTON, DC, April 13, 2021 — Migrant children and families on the U.S.-Mexico border are facing uncertainty as they wait for their asylum claims to be processed.
+WASHINGTON, DC, May 13, 2022 — Children and families on the U.S.-Mexico border continue to face uncertainty as they wait for their asylum claims to be processed.

 Supporting Nonprofits at the U.S.-Mexico Border

-In addition to providing support to our government partners, the Red Cross has provided relief supplies — such as cots, blankets, hygiene items, masks and hand sanitizer — for use by local nonprofits caring for migrants in Texas, Arizona, New Mexico and California.
-The Red Cross has also provided phones to some organizations, which migrants can use to reconnect with family members back home to let them know they’re safe.
+The American Red Cross has provided relief supplies — such as cots, blankets, hygiene items, first aid kits and towels — for use by local nonprofits caring for migrants in Arizona, California, New Mexico and Texas.
+The Red Cross has also provided phones to organizations working in the region, which migrants can use to reconnect with family members back home to let them know they’re safe.

 Humanitarian Commitment to Helping All People in Need